Danger in the Lumo-Bay

 Punch fisted a paw and punched it into his other paw.
 Stomp stomped.
 Neither of their tails wagged.

 Captain Jacques leaned against the edge of his desk and purred ingratiatingly.
 “We’re pleased to meet you both, I’m sure.
 But we’re not conflict resolution counselors.
 We’re private detectives.
 Now give us a case, or get out.”
-His pink-skinned tail swished.
+His pink-skinned tail swished between the khaki tails of his trench coat.

 Doctor Keller could see that the captain was having fun.

 “I’ll give you a case,” Gilda purred back at the captain.
-“Find the shiny gryphon statue that this petty thief stole from me.”
+“Find the shiny gryphon statue that this petty thief stole from me, and while you do, I’ll deal with him.”

 “I have a better case for you!”
 Henry barked.
-His eyes pleaded with Doctor Keller.
+His eyes pleaded with Dr. Keller.
 “Protect me from this maniacal cat queen!”

 “Why does she want to hurt you?”
-Doctor Keller woofed to Henry.
+Dr. Keller woofed to Henry.
 Then she turned to Gilda with a glare.

 The calico chuckled darkly.
 “He looks innocent and harmless, doesn’t he?”
 Her green eyes narrowed.
 “But he killed two of my guards, brutally, when he stole the gryphon.”
 She turned her eyes back to Captain Jacques.
 “Help me find the statue.
 Then leave this murderer to me.
 I’ll see if he likes the taste of his own knife.”